fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 4. Fobnail Token responds with AIK challenge and AIK object ID.
 5. Attester performs Credential Activation using the provided challenge and sends results to Fobnail Token with EK object ID and AIK object ID.
-6. Fobnail Token verifies results of Credential Activation.
+6. Fobnail Token verifies the results of Credential Activation.
 If verification is successful, AIK is marked as trusted, and Fobnail Token creates Provisioning Context and sends its ID (PC ID) to the client.
-7. Attester signs and sends its metadata to Fobnail, together with PC ID, Fobnail Token verifies metadata signature against AIK bound to specified Provisioning Context.
+7. Attester signs and sends its metadata to the Fobnail Token, together with PC ID.
+Fobnail Token verifies metadata signature against AIK bound to specified Provisioning Context.
 8. Fobnail Token verifies metadata and returns status.
 Metadata is bound to the specified Provisioning Context.